 If you plan to self-publish the same title in more than one format, then you will need an ISBN for each format (hardback, paperback and audiobook) For example, if you have an eBook, a paperback, and a hardcover version of the same title, you will need 3 unique ISBNs.
 It is better to buy 10 or more ISBNs if you plan to self-publish more than one book or in more than one format.

-If you are changing your publisher, you will need a new ISBN.
+If you are changing your publisher, you will need a new ISBN if you are using an assigned ISBN.

 An ISBN cannot be re-used, even if the book in question goes out of print.